ACCESS-Community-Hub/access-cm3-paper-1/README.md

  - `polished-python` contains scripts that have used the `access-cm3-paper-1/notebook/polished-python/00_template_notebook.ipynb` template as a starting point and have been added to the `access-cm3-paper-1/notebooks/polished-python/mkfigs.sh` script (most preferred);
  - `sandbox-python` contains scripts that create evaluation using python, but are not using the above workflow;
  - `non-python` contains any kind of script that creates an evaluation figure.

-#TODO: more words about the carrot for doing `polished-python`.